ammonshepherd/cowl/README.md

     bundle

 Edit the cowl file to change the default copyright text.
-Change the line:
+Change the line that looks like this:

     options.mark_text = "Copyright ©2014 The Marvellous and awesome Me" # TODO: get date from image file